 To give you more specific ideas of psychological projections, I share with you 5 common examples.

 Examples of psychological projections

 Envying and under (or over) estimating someone is basically the same thing.
 In both cases, you don’t see people for who they’re.

 Either you raise them above you – envy – or you place their worth below yours – underestimating.

-But because you don’t own your desires and don’t give yourself a green light to go after them, instead you envy others who live what you want.
+But because you don’t own your desires and don’t give yourself the green light to go after them, instead, you envy others who live what you want.

-On the other hand, when you underestimate someone by saying “It’s just Tim, he is useless,” (I apologize to any Tim reading this, it’s not personal), you just verbalize out loud your own insecurities.
+On the other hand, when you underestimate someone by saying, “It’s just Tim, he is useless” (I apologize to any Tim reading this, it’s not personal), you verbalize out loud your own insecurities.
 By psychologically projecting your own insecurity on Tim, you judge him.

 Behind blame is an unconscious belief of guilt.
 Perhaps, you’ve done something that you haven’t forgiven yourself (yet), and thus you project your hidden burden on others.

-Sometimes, it’s easier to blame someone else than finding peace with our past.
-But, remember that whenever you blame someone not just that you miss the opportunity to heal your wounds, but you also put yourself in a self-imposed prison.
+Sometimes, it’s easier to blame someone else than to find peace with our past.
+But, remember that whenever you blame someone, not just that you miss the opportunity to heal your wounds, but you also put yourself in a self-imposed prison.

 Other people mirror us what we think about ourselves.